 The overall amount of signs in relation to the streetscape and the cumulative effect of many signs can create visual clutter and detract from the existing and future planned character and amenity of an area.
 A clutter of signs can also reduce the effectiveness of individual signs.
-There are very few advertising devices containing a sign face total greater than $20m^2$ in the region's centres even though there is a large amount of freestanding advertising devices for large, multi-tenanted shopping centres.
-This suggests that $20m^2$ is adequate for almost all situations and that larger signs should be an exception.
-This has been reflected in the planning scheme through the self-assessable acceptable outcomes and acceptable outcomes in the Advertising devices code.
+There are very few advertising devices containing a sign face total greater than 20m2 in the region's centres even though there is a large amount of freestanding advertising devices for large, multi-tenanted shopping centres.
+This suggests that 20m2 is adequate for almost all situations and that larger signs should be an exception.
+This has been reflected in the planning scheme through the requirements for accepted development (RAD's) and examples in the Advertising devices code.

-However, where compliance with the acceptable outcomes cannot be achieved, the following images and explanatory text should be used for guidance about satisfying assessment criteria in the Advertising devices code.
+However, where compliance with the examples cannot be achieved, the following images and explanatory text should be used for guidance about satisfying assessment benchmarks in the Advertising devices code.